DeanGaffney/environment-setup/README.md

 # environment-setup

 A repository that sets up my working environment using ansible

 ## Prerequisites

-- GitHub must be set up on your machine with SSH keys
+- You must have a GitHub token generated and ready before executing the script as you will be prompted for your token during the setup.
+- See here for generating new tokens - <https://github.com/settings/tokens>

-## MacoOS
+## MacOS

 - Run the following to setup an environment on macos:

 ```bash
 cd macos && bash ./setup.sh`
 ```